Battles intensify in Syria's strategic city of Homs

 "Violent clashes took place on Monday morning between rebels and army forces," the Observatory said in an email.
 It did not give casualty figures, which are hard to confirm due to media and security restrictions.

-The Observatory said that the army had retaken around a fifth of al-Khalidiya, a northern district that links the outskirts of the city with the centre.
+The Observatory said that the army had retaken around a fifth of al-Khalidiya, a northern district that links the outskirts of the city with the center.

 It said that five people were killed and more than 30 people wounded in a car bomb in an Alawite district of Homs on Monday.
 State media blamed rebel fighters and said that there were injuries resulting from two car bombs.